 What is automation testing in Jenkins?

-When it comes to automated testing, teams can automatically execute software tests as part of the continuous integration and continuous delivery pipeline using Jenkins.
+With the use of Jenkins in automation testing, teams can automatically execute software tests as part of the continuous integration and continuous delivery pipeline.
 It involves integrating testing frameworks and tools into Jenkins jobs to automatically run tests, validate code changes, and provide feedback on the quality and functionality of the software being developed.

 Why do multiple developers choose Jenkins?